apalala/grako/README.rst

     #include :: "filename"

+The resolution of the *filename* is relative to the directory/folder of the source.
+Absolute paths and `../` navigations are honored.

 The functionality required for implementing includes is available to all **Grako**-generated parsers through the ``Buffer`` class; see the ``GrakoBuffer`` class in the ``grako.parser`` module for an example.